What to See (And Eat) In Ghent In One DayBelgium

 Getting to Ghent from Brussels or Bruges

-Ghent is conveniently located right in between Brussels and Bruges on Belgium’s easy-to-use train system: it’s about a 30-minute ride from each city.
+Ghent is conveniently located right in between Brussels and Bruges on Belgium’s easy-to-use train system: it’s about a 30-minute ride from each city, making it the perfect addition to any Belgium itinerary.

 Trains run from Ghent to both Brussels and Bruges all day, every day.
 While you should definitely check the train station in advance, you should have no problem hopping on a train to Ghent just about whenever you need to.